Basic First Aid#

 Important

 While you are welcome to get Spyder working on your own by one of the many other means we offer, we are only able to provide individual support for install-related issues for users of the Anaconda distribution.
 In particular, pip installation, while doable, is only really for experts, as there are many pitfalls involved and different issues specific to your setup, which is why we recommend using Conda whenever possible.
-For further information, please visit our Installation Guide.
+For further information, please visit our Install Guide.

-Isolating problems
+Isolating problems#

 If you get an error while running a specific line, block, or script/program, it may not be an issue with Spyder, but rather something lower down in the packages it depends on.
 Try running it in the following in order if and until it starts working as you expect.
 If you manage to isolate the bug, report it to the last one it doesn’t work in.